 - 1. SAP Met: When an SAP evaluation determines a student is meeting both GPA and Rate of Progress requirements, their SAP status will be SAP Met.
 Students in this status are eligible for financial aid funding. - 2.
 Financial Aid Warning: Students who fall below either the qualitative or quantitative measure will be placed on the Warning status for one payment period.
 As a result, the student will be required to meet with a student services representative to discuss the minimum requirement(s) not being met and corrective action necessary to satisfy SAP requirements.
 One-year programs (i.e., those with one academic year) will have one warning period.
-Students placed on SAP Warning may still have federal aid disbursed to them for one (1) payment period. - 3.
-SAP Disqualification: When a student on SAP Warning status fails to meet SAP at the next evaluation (next completed payment period) or if it is determined during an evaluation that a student cannot mathematically complete the program within the maximum timeframe, they are placed on SAP Disqualification.
+Students placed on

+SAP Warning may still have federal aid disbursed to them for one (1) payment period.

+- 3. SAP Disqualification: When a student on SAP Warning status fails to meet SAP at the next evaluation (next completed payment period) or if it is determined during an evaluation that a student cannot mathematically complete the program within the maximum timeframe, they are placed on SAP Disqualification.
 Students placed on SAP Disqualification are removed from the program and ineligible for federal financial aid. - 4.
 Financial Aid Probation: Students placed on SAP Disqualification who have successfully appealed their SAP status will be placed on SAP Probation.
 Students on SAP Probation may be eligible for financial aid disbursements for 1 payment period.
 If an appeal is approved and it's determined a student can meet SAP standards by the end of the subsequent payment period, the student can be placed on SAP Probation without an academic plan.

+Basis for appeals may be a death of a student's relative, an illness or injury of the student, or other special circumstances presented by the student.
+Appeals will be made in writing and contain a detailed explanation as to why the student failed to make satisfactory academic progress and how circumstances have changed to allow the student to demonstrate satisfactory academic progress at the next evaluation point.
 If an appeal is approved and it's determined a student will require more than 1 payment period to meet SAP standards again, they will be placed on SAP Probation and must follow an Academic Plan developed for the student by the college.
 At the end of the subsequent payment period, a review will take place to ensure the student is meeting the requirements of the Academic Plan.

+Academic Plan

-Academic Plan- A plan developed by the college and tailored specifically for each individual student.
+A plan developed by the college and tailored specifically for each individual student.
 The plan may include grade requirements, attendance requirements, tutoring requirements, and any other requirements deemed necessary by the college to position the student to be successful.
 The form will indicate the reason for the warning/failure status and the corrective action needed to achieve the minimum requirement(s) to meet SAP.
 A student's refusal to sign the form will not exempt him/her from the conditions of SAP Warning or SAP Failure and may lead to further disciplinary action including termination.